Sony’s PS5 Remote Play Gaming Handheld Is Just $200

 The device will not use any local processing power to run a game aside from what’s required to transfer a streamed image.
 Sony gave no details about what is under the hood of the PlayStation Portal remote player.

 Sony also revealed some new official PlayStation headsets along with the announcement, with a set of earbuds (named Pulse Explore) and over-ears headphones (Pulse Elite) that will retail for $200 and $150 respectively.
+And if you’re planning to use your PlayStation Portal remote player wirelessly, you will need these as notably, Sony’s upcoming handheld will not use Bluetooth, instead favoring the company’s own wireless audio technology.

 Though Sony states that the PlayStation Portal remote player will ship in 2023, no release date for the unit was provided.